IsthisAlif/IsthisAlif/README.md

 ### 🚀 About Me

 I'm a software developer who values clarity, structure, and real-world impact.
-I enjoy turning ideas into functioning, thoughtful solutions — one commit at a time.
+I enjoy turning ideas into functioning, thoughtful solutions, one commit at a time.

 - Interested in clean architecture & purposeful UI
 - Love solving problems & learning new approaches